PrintfBatuhan/Digital-Signal-Processing/ReadMe.md

-#Digital Signal Processing
+# Digital Signal Processing

-###In these studies, basic issues related to digital signal processing were discussed, necessary investigations and comments were made.
+### In these studies, basic subjects related to digital signal processing were discussed, necessary investigations and comments were made.

 Code-1)
 - Creating an index array.